List of sports team names and mascots derived from indigenous peoples

 The rise of Indigenous rights movements has led to controversy regarding the continuation of practices rooted in colonialism.
+Using Indigenous names and mascots, like the former Washington Football Team name, extends beyond racial insensitivity; it reinforces colonialism and erases Indigenous identity and land.
 Such practices maintain the power relationship between the dominant culture and the Indigenous culture, and can be seen as a form of cultural imperialism.
+Policymakers formalized Indigenous erasure in the U.S. through measures like the Indian Removal Act of 1830, which forcibly relocated thousands of Indigenous people, and the Dawes Act of 1887, which divided Indigenous communal lands.
 Such practices are seen as particularly harmful in schools and universities, which have the stated purpose of promoting ethnic diversity and inclusion.

 In recognition of the responsibility of higher education to eliminate behaviors that creates a hostile environment for education, in 2005 the NCAA initiated a policy against "hostile and abusive" names and mascots that led to the change of many derived from Native American culture, with the exception of those that established an agreement with particular tribes for the use of their specific names.
 Other schools retain their names because they were founded for the education of Native Americans, and continue to have a significant number of Indigenous students.
+Though often framed as a racial issue, Kevin Bruyneel suggests that the debate over sports team names more accurately reflects a larger colonial agenda.
+He argues that these symbols remind us of Indigenous dispossession while marginalizing authentic Indigenous voices and histories.

 The trend towards the elimination of Indigenous names and mascots in local schools has been steady, with two thirds having been eliminated over the past 50 years according to the National Congress of American Indians (NCAI).
+Founded in 1879, the Carlisle Indian Industrial School was part of a broader assimilation policy aimed at "killing the Indian, saving the man" by erasing Indigenous cultures and replacing them with Euro-American norms.
 In a few states with significant Native American populations, change has been mandated by law, such in Maine, Wisconsin, Oregon, and Washington.

+These policies dispossessed Indigenous people of their land and aimed to erase their cultural identities.
 Little League International has updated its 2019 rulebook to include a statement prohibiting "the use of team names, mascots, nicknames or logos that are racially insensitive, derogatory or discriminatory in nature."
 This decision has been applauded by the National Congress of American Indians.
+These representations reinforce a colonial mindset by portraying Indigenous people as static historical figures rather than as contemporary, diverse communities.

+The Red Power Movement of the 1960s and 1970s, supported by groups like the American Indian Movement (AIM), challenged stereotypes, advocated for Indigenous sovereignty, and fought to end offensive Indigenous mascots.
+This period was critical in challenging colonial representations in mainstream culture, asserting Indigenous voices against centuries of imposed imagery.
+Only by acknowledging these colonial dynamics can society move toward respectful, non-exploitative representations of Indigenous peoples.